chanderlud/sea-codec/README.md

 # Future plans

 - **Seeking Support**: Add seeking functionality to the Rust implementation.
-- **CLI Tool**: Develop a command-line tool for easy audio conversion.
 - **Optimization and Benchmarking**: Optimize the implementation and benchmark against other codecs.
 - **C Encoder**: Implement an encoder in C for broader compatibility.